diofant/diofant/doc/src/guide.rst

-We try to make the sources easily understandable, so you can look into the sources and read the doctests, it should be well documented and if you don't understand something, ask on the mailinglist_.
+We try to make the sources easily understandable, so you can look into the sources and read the doctests, it should be well documented and if you don't understand something, ask on the issues_.

-You can find all the decisions archived in the issues_, to see rationale for doing this and that.
+You can find all the decisions archived in the issues_ or in the oldissues_ (up to issue 9035), to see rationale for doing this and that.

 Basics
 ------